 - Point-of-use electric tankless water heaters: - a.
-Chronomite Model E-46L-277V or Landlord approved equal. - Provide a complete leak detection system which will stop water flow when a leak is detected. - c.
+Chronomite Model E-46L-277V or Landlord approved equal. - b.
+Provide a complete leak detection system which will stop water flow when a leak is detected. - c.
 Shall have p-Touch type label installed that identifies source of power; subpanel and circuit(s).

-2. Domestic Hot Water Heaters:
+Domestic Hot Water Heaters:

 - a.
 Commercial Grade water heater approved by Landlord. - 1) Manufacturer AO Smith model DSE @ 480V/3-phase. - b.
 Pressure vessels shall be ASME rated & stamped. - c.
 Electric heating elements shall be controlled such that use is staged between multiple heating elements. - d.
-Provide a pan or other form of containment under water heater. - Domestic hot water heaters with greater than 10-gallon storage capacity shall be floor mounted. - f.
+Provide a pan or other form of containment under water heater. - e.
+Domestic hot water heaters with greater than 10-gallon storage capacity shall be floor mounted. - f.
 Domestic hot water heaters shall be seismically braced as required by State of California and Oakland Code regulations. - g.
 Provide a complete leak detection system which will stop water flow into the water heater when a leak is detected. - h.
 Shall have mechanically fastened engraved laminated plastic identification tag as approved by Landlord.
 Equipment identification tag shall also include electrical source circuit(s) identification. - i.
 Install analog thermometer in dry-well at outlet of domestic hot water heater.

 - 3. Automated water leak detection system by The Detection Group. - a.
 Controller shall have AC power option and battery back-up. - b.
 Sensor to be located in domestic hot water heater containment pans and other locations with plumbing fixtures as directed by the Chief Engineer. - c.
 Location(s) of sensor(s) to be approved by the Chief Engineer. - d.
-Electrically actuated shut-off valve to be located on supply lines for domestic hot water heaters and other plumbing fixtures. - e.
-Local alarm to be provided. - f.
-Installation to be inspected and approved by Chief Engineer prior to acceptance.
+Electrically actuated shut-off valve to be located on supply lines for domestic hot water heaters and other plumbing fixtures/branch lines. - e.
+Installation to be inspected and approved by Chief Engineer prior to acceptance. - f.
+Leak Detector database descriptions shall be submitted to Landlord and approved prior to adding into database.